 Copyright © Nucleus Medical Media, Inc.

-The direct cause of seborrheic keratoses is unknown.
+The direct cause of seborrheic keratosis is unknown, but it may be linked to genetics.

 Talk with your doctor about the best treatment plan for you.
 Seborrheic keratoses do not pose a threat to your health.
 The best course of action may be to leave them alone.
 If they itch or become irritated, or if you feel they affect your appearance, they can be removed.